acidtone/sveltekit-blog-starter-fork/README.md

 ## Adding new posts

 Adding new posts is as simple as dropping a new `.md` file into `src/lib/posts`.
-New posts will automatically show up on the site, be added to the posts API, and any category pages.
+New posts will automatically show up on the site, be added to the posts API, and any tag pages.

 A few demo Markdown posts are included, and highlight some of the features of this starter.
 These demo posts can be updated or removed, but it may be best to use one as a starting point, just for the frontmatter properties.